kevin-44/WAX_ExpressTrade_Integration/README.md

 ---

-As there are many different companies you can rent a VPS from, there are many companies you can register your domain with.
-Although you can obtain a domain for completely free (e.g. [.tk](http://www.dot.tk)), you are limiting the array of extensions available to you - some people also tend to stay away from websites with such domains.
+There are many companies you can purchase and register a domain with.
+Although you can obtain a domain for free (e.g. [.tk](http://www.dot.tk)), you are limiting the array of extensions available to you - some people also tend to stay away from websites with such domains.

 ## Install Dependencies